yfujiki/MyPhotoFilter/README.md

 And you will have a single view app with image on it.
 By checking out step1 ~ step 8, you will see different stage of development.

+- **Note : Please run on iPhone simulator although the project is configured as universal app.
+Implementation with  size class is apparently not working properly 😅**

 #### Step 1
 * ActionExtension with ActivationRule set to image count = 1